khandelwal11493/react-projects/README.md

 # react-projects
 Learning react

-trying to learn the changes.
+trying to learn the changes and see.